 As for the Premium version, you should enter your company’s G Suite (formerly known as Google Apps) domain name in My Google Apps domain, and check Auto-create new users on my domain if that’s the functionality you desire.
 When users from your G Suite (Google Apps) domain attempt to login to WordPress using “Login with Google”, their accounts will be auto-created if they don’t already exist in WordPress.

-The Enterprise Group Roles section allows us to specify how roles are assigned to those auto-created new users – and, optionally, we can reinforce those role rules every time a user logs in via Google.
+The Enterprise Role Mapping Rules section allows us to specify how roles are assigned to those auto-created new users – and, optionally, we can reinforce those role rules every time a user logs in via Google.

-You can add multiple rules to map from Google Groups to WordPress roles.
-Enter the email address of a Google Group, and select the corresponding role from the dropdown.
-Above, you can see we want members of the Google Group firstname.lastname@example.org to become Admins in WordPress; and members of the Group email@example.com to become Editors.
+You can add multiple rules to map from Google Groups or OrgUnits to WordPress roles.
+Enter the email address of a Google Group, or an OrgUnitPath, and select the desired corresponding role from the dropdown.
+Above, you can see we want members of the Google Group [email protected] to become Admins in WordPress; and members of the Group [email protected] to become Editors.
 If the user is in neither of those Groups, then they may become Contributors if they belong to the /HardwareDivision OrgUnitPath (or below – e.g. /HardwareDivision/Mobile).
 Finally, if they do not match any of the rules they will be assigned the ‘Default Role’ of Subscriber.

 There is also a ‘No Access’ option in the role dropdown so that any matching users are denied any usable role in the site.